simeononsecurity/simeononsecurity.ch/content/articles/securing-industrial-control-systems/index.en.md

 One of the best ways to protect ICS from **cyber attacks** is to implement a **comprehensive security framework**.
 This framework should address all aspects of ICS security, including **risk management**, **vulnerability management**, and **incident management**.
 It should also incorporate industry standards and best practices, such as the **NIST Cybersecurity Framework** and **ISO/IEC 27001**.

-By implementing a comprehensive security framework, enterprises can ensure that they have a **holistic approach** to ICS security.
+By implementing a comprehensive security framework, enterprises can ensure that they have a **well-rounded approach** to ICS security.
 This can help identify and mitigate vulnerabilities before they can be exploited by **cyber criminals**.

 ### Regularly Assessing and Updating ICS Security